The Tale of the Princess Kaguya (film): Life, suffering and responsibility

 The ending frames earthly life as inseparable from grief but also from beauty.
 The deities who descend to return Kaguya to the Moon are depicted in bright hues and accompanied by joyful music, contrasting with the darker tones of Earth and the sorrow of her family.
-Shi interprets this juxtaposition as suggesting that, despite suffering, earthly existence holds wonder and meaning; a point Kaguya affirms before her departure.
+She interprets this juxtaposition as suggesting that, despite suffering, earthly existence holds wonder and meaning; a point Kaguya affirms before her departure.

 The film also draws on the concept of mono no aware, the fleeting beauty of existence.
 The figure who arrives to take Kaguya back to the Moon resembles a Buddha accompanied by heavenly attendants, evoking the Pure Land tradition in which practitioners believe they are guided to a realm of peace after death.
 The Moon, which Kaguya recalls as a place free from earthly pain and longing, parallels this vision of divine solitude.
 Her return can thus be interpreted as a metaphor for death and the impermanence of human life.

 The film also reflects on adulthood and responsibility.
-Monji reads Kaguya’s reluctant acceptance of her social duties as an allegory for the necessity of living within society’s restrictions.
+Monji reads Kaguya's reluctant acceptance of her social duties as an allegory for the necessity of living within society's restrictions.
 This theme extends to her adoptive parents, whose actions, though sometimes misguided, are framed as motivated by love and duty toward their daughter.